About this listing

 Check with me first if you plan to do laundry.
 You're welcome to do a load, but we have to coordinate :-)

 This is my home, and my guest suite is not convenient for gatherings.
-Please do not invite guests to visit you.
+Do not invite guests to visit you.